dm13450/dm13450.github.io/about.md

 [AlphaVantage.jl](https://github.com/ellisvalentiner/AlphaVantage.jl),
 [CoinbsePro.jl](https://github.com/dm13450/CoinbasePro.jl).

-I've written guest posts for QuestDB:
+I've written guest posts for [QuestDB](https://questdb.io/):

 * [High frequency finance with Julia and QuestDB](https://questdb.io/blog/2021/09/17/high-frequency-finance-julia-lang)
 * [A tour of high-frequency finance via the Julia language and QuestDB](https://questdb.io/tutorial/2021/11/22/high-frequency-finance-introduction-julia-lang/)

-What me to write for you or have something else interesting?
+Want me to write for you or have something else interesting?
 Email me at dean[dot]markwick[at]talk21[dot]com

 # My Day Job Now

+I'm currently an electronic trading quant working on both principal and algo exectution.
+I build models, analyse data and construct algorithms to try and get the best prices in the market with the lowest impact.

-I'm a Quant at BestX and spend the day researching financial markets, which typically involves cleaning data, making graphs and trying to come up with some (hopefully) interesting insights about the world of FX, fixed income and equity trading.
+I'm was a quant at [BestX](https://www.bestx.co.uk/) and spent the day researching financial markets with a focus on transaction cost analysis (TCA).
+This involved cleaning data, making graphs and trying to come up with some (hopefully) interesting insights about the world of FX, fixed income and equity trading.

 Examples of my work can be found in the trade press: